act-rules/act-rules.github.io/_rules/video-only-transcript-ee13b5.md

 #### Passed Example 2

-This `video` element, which has no audio, has a text transcript available through a link on the same page.
+This `video` element, which has no audio, has a transcript which does not convey information included in the video-only content.
+The transcript is available through a link on the same page.

 ```html
 <html lang="en">